alfayedoficial/Pagination_Recyclerview_Android_Java/README.md

  ```

-Please note that [Pagination Library is well-supported and Free License](https://github.com/alfayedoficial/Pagination_Recyclerview_Android_Java), so you can use app and edit.
+Please note that [Pagination Library is a well-supported and Free License](https://github.com/alfayedoficial/Pagination_Recyclerview_Android_Java), so you can use the app and edit.